1.5 Rule 3-13 Waivers and Other Requests

 - Explain why the significance tests required by Rule 3-05 do not reflect the overall size of the acquisition.

-- Articulate why the information subject to the waiver request is not necessary to protect investors.
+- Articulate why the information subject to the waiver request is not necessary for investors.

 - Explain any other compensating disclosures that will provide investors with information related to the acquisition.

-is, the waiver of the comparative interim financial statements is not automatic.
+waiver letter.
+That is, the waiver of the comparative interim financial statements

 The SEC staff noted that although the above recommendations are related to waivers